veloren/book/src/contributors/developers/ecs.md

 }
 ```

-When represneting multiple entities, it's common to use an array-like data structure.
+When representing multiple entities, it's common to use an array-like data structure.

 ```rust
 struct World {